 Methods for Taking Screenshots on Tablets or Smartphones Without the Print Screen Key

-In some cases, you might want to take a screenshot on a device that doesn’t have a [Prt Sc] key.
+In some cases, you might want to take a screenshot on a device that doesn’t have a Print Screen key.
 These are methods you can use with these devices.
 The snipping tool should also be available on these devices and can be accessed by following the method above.

-Take a Screenshot on a Tablet Keyboard Without a [Prt Sc] Key
+How to Take a Screenshot on a Tablet Keyboard Without a Print Screen Key

 Smaller tablet keyboards don’t always have a [Prt Sc] key, so this method will work on these.

-To take a screenshot of the full screen, press the [Fn] key and the [Spacebar] at the same time.
-If you only want a screenshot of the active window, press the [Fn] key, [Alt] key, and [Spacebar] all at the same time.
+To take a screenshot of the entire screen, press the [Fn] key and the [Spacebar] at the same time.
+If you only want to take a screenshot of the active window, press the [Fn] key, [Alt] key, and [Spacebar] all at the same time.

 As with some of the [Prt Sc] key methods, this method copies the image to the clipboard.
-Open the app where you want to use the screenshot, and press the [Ctrl] key and the [V] key together to paste the screenshot into the program.
+Open the app where you want to take a screenshot, and press the [Ctrl] key and the [V] key together to paste the screenshot into the program.

 Press the [Volume up] key and the [Power] key at the same time.

 You should hear the camera shutter noise.
-On a Smartphone, screenshots are usually stored in “Albums” inside the “Screenshots” folder.
+On a Windows 10 Smartphone, screenshots are usually stored in “Albums” inside the “Screenshots” folder.

 We have a bunch of Windows guides including how to install Kodi on an Amazon Fire Stick, clear the cache on Google Chrome, how to use the local group policy editor, and how to free up disk space on your PC.